RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 <hr>

 ### `mod_custom_noaa_freqs.py`
-The default is now replaced with:
+The default NOAA Frequencies are now replaced with:
 ``#first 10 PMR446 channels
 new_noaa_table =   [446_006_250, 446_018_750, 446_031_250, 446_043_750, 446_056_250, 446_068_750, 446_081_250, 446_093_750, 446_106_250, 446_118_750]``

+Also check mod_disable_1050hz_noaa, to use these without 1050Hz toneburst.

 LarSeN contribution: First 1-7 GMRS channels and 22-20 GMRS call/repeater channels.
 This is because of forced 12.5kHz deviation.
-Also check mod_disable_1050hz_noaa, to use these without 1050Hz toneburst.

 Customization: Just set up to 10 new freq values for the frequencies in NOAA scan list, nothing less, nothing more.
 <hr>

 ### `mod_disable_1050hz_noaa.py`
-LarSeN contribution: Permits normal listening and background scan detection of said "NOAA" channels, without needing for 1050Hz toneburst.
+LarSeN contribution: Permits normal listening and background scan detection of said "NOAA" channels, without the need for 1050Hz toneburst to open the tone squelch at the beginning of every transmission.
 <hr>

 ### `mod_custom_symbols.py`